 President, Japan Racing Management Co., Ltd.

-Hino Dakar Rally trucks are developed based on the “Hino Ranger” (English name: HINO500 Series) truck, a medium-duty truck model that serves logistics businesses worldwide.
+Hino’s Dakar Rally truck Car 1 was developed based on the “Hino Ranger” (English name: HINO500 Series) truck, a medium-duty truck model that serves logistics businesses worldwide.
+In addition, the team has developed a new Car 2 based on the North America-exclusive model (English name: HINO600 Series) starting in 2019.
 In the context of the Dakar Rally, medium-duty trucks deliver excellent mobility but hardly have an advantage over their rival heavy-duty trucks in terms of absolute power.
 Against these odds, Hino has consistently braved this rally with its lightweight and agile medium-duty trucks since the company first entered the race.
 And these trucks have come to be known as the “Little Monsters” for the intense competition that they put up against their larger rival trucks that are powered by larger-displacement engines.

 You can scroll horizontally